This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-Choosing A Date For Your Order To Ship
+Choosing A Date For Your Order To Ship Your Backyard Chickens

-Once you are ready to order HAVE A CALENDAR WITH YOU and make sure to have any days marked that you could be out of town or not able to get your chicks with in a few hours of getting the call that your chicks have arrived.
+Once you are ready to order HAVE A CALENDAR WITH YOU and make sure to have any days marked that you could be out of town or not able to get your chicks within a few hours of getting the call that your chicks have arrived.

-Once you put the number of chicks in your cart you are going to have to click through and see which days all of the chicks you chose are available.
+Once you put the number of chicks in your shopping cart you are going to have to click through and see which days all of the chicks you chose are available.

 You can see the breeds listed in the top row I had in the order.
 The goal is to get a blue box for each of the breeds in your cart on the same day.
-Meaning everything in your cart can be hatch on that day.
+Meaning everything in your cart can be hatched on that day.

 Your post office will call you often in the morning around 8-9 am.
 Make sure to know which office your mail comes out of because this is the location your chicks will come to.

 Once your postmaster hands you the chirping box DO NOT OPEN IT until you get home and have a heat lamp and brooder ready for them.
-Chicks need to be as warm as possible so by letting the heat out they will have to work to stay warm.
+Chicks need to be as warm as possible so by letting the heat out they will have to work harder to stay warm.
 For more info on raising chicks read this post.

-It’s not as complicated as it seems but once you get the hang of it you will enjoy the process.
+Ordering chicks online is not as complicated as it seems but once you get the hang of it you will enjoy the process.

-- Heat Lamp – See On AmazonI like this one because it has a guard on the front so if it falls it won’t be directly on the surface and helps prevent fires.
+Heat Lamp – See On AmazonI like this one because it has a guard on the front so if it falls it won’t be directly on the surface and helps prevent fires.

-- 250Wt Bulb – See On Amazon– Anything less than 250 will not put out enough heat.
+250Wt Bulb – See On Amazon– Anything less than 250 will not put out enough heat.

-- Chicks Starter – See On Amazon
+Chicks Starter – See On Amazon

-- Grit – See On Amazon – Chicks need thegrit to help digest their food.
+Grit – See On Amazon – Chicks need thegrit to help digest their food.
 Once they eat some for a day or two they will be good to go.
 So you will have one bag for quite a while.